-Julieta Juncosa Calahorrano selected for UCAR Next Generation Fellowship
+Julieta Juncosa Calahorrano named UCAR Next Generation Fellow

-Ph.D. student Julieta Juncosa Calahorrano has been selected as a UCAR Next Generation Fellow for 2021-2023.
+Ph.D. student Julieta Juncosa Calahorrano has been selected as a 2021 Next Generation Fellow by the University Corporation for Atmospheric Research (UCAR).
 She was awarded the Earth Science fellowship as part of the program’s fifth cohort.

 “I am super excited for this opportunity and look forward to working with Ale and Gabi and getting to know the NCAR family better,” Juncosa Calahorrano said.